The Plaster of Thought-Walls (Translated)

 23April 2014

-: Does the heart have some kind of switch that you can turn on and off to love when you want to, and not love when you don’t want to?
-No, right?
+: Does the heart have some kind of switch that you can turn on and off—love when you want to, don’t love when you don’t want to?
+There isn’t one, is there?
 Why not?

-: If you got answers to everything, how much would you really enjoy it?
-No one stays happy in the land of “I-have-everything”; they don’t exist either.
+: If you got answers to everything, how good would that feel for you?
+No one lives happily in the land of ‘having everything’; they don’t exist either.
 Go check.
-If you feel good loving, then love; if you don’t, then don’t.
+If loving feels good, then love; if it doesn’t, then don’t.
 That’s it!
 Why do you want to control this?
-Think a bit and tell me, what exactly are you wanting?
-If you got something like that, I mean if you were to get it, perhaps that’s the first thing you’d want to lose.
+Think a bit and tell me, what exactly do you want?
+If you got something like that, I mean if you actually got it, perhaps that’s the first thing you’d want to lose.

 23April 2014